qzgeog/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-Qi Zhang's research interests include coupled nature-human systems, land use change, and forest conservation.
+Qi Zhanga is a geographer with research interests in coupled nature-human systems, land use change, forest conservation, and household livelihoods.
+He uses both spatial data such as satellite observations and socioeconomic data collected from households surveys to examine when, where, how and why land use and land cover change.
+He integrates statistical models, agent-based models, remote sensing algorithms and machine learning techniques to answer questions that address the most urgent needs towards achieving sustainability goals such as ecosystem conservation and food security.